Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 -------------------------------

 To make full use of the HydroFlows methods, these should be implemented following the HydroFlows ``Method`` api, see also :ref:`add_own_methods` section.
-However, python scripts can directly be added to a workflow using the :class:`~hydroflows.methods.script.ScriptMethod` class.
+However, python scripts can directly be added to a workflow using the :class:`~workflowpy.methods.script.ScriptMethod` class.
 This class does not provide any validation of the input, output, or parameters as their types are not known.
 The `ScriptMethod` class is useful for adding simple scripts to a workflow that do not necessarily need validation.

 .. ipython:: python

-    from hydroflows.methods.script import ScriptMethod
+    from workflowpy.methods.script import ScriptMethod

     # initialize a method
     script_method = ScriptMethod(